 Cheap Local Food

 Don’t feel like cooking every day?
-You can find cheap, local food like Nasi Goreng or Nasi Ayam (fried rice or rice & chicken) for under $1!
+You can find cheap, local food like Nasi Goreng, Nasi Ayam (fried rice or rice & chicken), or Mie Goreng (fried noodles) for under $1!

 And if you’re a fan of spicy food, you’ll love adding a little bit of the local Sambal sauce that usually comes with your Nasi Goreng.